viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 - The API of built-in service [vision](/services/vision) is `rdk:service:vision`, which exposes methods such as `GetDetectionsFromCamera()`.

 {{% alert title="Note" color="note" %}}
-You can see built-in Viam resource APIs in the <a href="https://github.com/viamrobotics/api" target="_blank">Viam GitHub</a>.
+You can see built-in Viam resource APIs in the [Viam GitHub](https://github.com/viamrobotics/api).
 {{% /alert %}}

 ### Models